snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 ### Recommendation 1: Avoid grouping multiple unrelated actions under the same schema

-A good rule of thumb is that the name of the event should be representative what it does without having to look into additional properties.
+A good rule of thumb is that the name of the event should be representative of what it does without having to look into additional properties.

+Consider the following example where we use the `website_action` schema for all events on the page.
+This makes it difficult to understand what the event captures based on the event name.
+Also, versioning of the schema is less unintuitive, because adding a new event type means updating the schema version for all other types as well.
+This makes the event schemas more difficult to evolve independently and may introduce undesired dependencies.

 <div style={{ width: "50%", float: "left", paddingRight: "5px" }}>

-:::warning Bad
+:::warning `website_action` groups unrelated events
 It is not obvious from the event name `website_action` what it captures.
 The event also groups together two unrelated actions that are distinguished by the `type` property.

 ```json